Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Mary Louise Lynch

 Born November 27, 1909, Saint John, New Brunswick.
 Died April 16, 2007, Ottawa, Ontario.
-Mary took her pre law studied at Dalhousie
+Mary took her pre law studies at Dalhousie

-University, Halifax, Nova Scotia and acquired her law degree in May 1933 from the University of New Brunswick.
+University, Halifax, Nova Scotia, and acquired her law degree in May 1933 from the University of New Brunswick.
 She was called to the New

 Brunswick in 1934.
 She began her law career with a law firm in Saint John until 1948.
 Mary Louise then worked for Lord Beaverbrook,